Lisa-Marié Deetlefs

 Lisa-Marié Deetlefs (born 8 September 1987) is a South African field hockey player for the South African national team.

 International career

 Lisa made her debut for South Africa in 2007 against Canada at Stellenbosch.

 She competed in the 2008 and 2012 Summer Olympics, 2010 Commonwealth Games, 2014 Commonwealth Games, 2018 Commonwealth Games and 2022 Commonwealth Games.

-Lisa Deetlefs announces retirement from International Hockey in 24 August 2021, reversed her decision to retire from International hockey, 2022 Women's FIH Hockey World Cup.
+Lisa Deetlefs announces retirement from International Hockey on 24 August 2021, reversed her decision to retire from International hockey, 2022 Women's FIH Hockey World Cup.

 Personal life

 Lisa-Marie Deetlefs currently holds a position as head of hockey at St. Andrew's School for Girls in Johannesburg.